tc39/notes/meetings/2019-01/jan-29.md

 YK: I have two things.
 First, We could say that Chromium is basically web reality, or we can keep looking at multiple engines.
 I hope we don't just look at Chromium.
 Second, it is the case that Chrome is more likely to implement breaking changes that other engines would be hesitant to implement out of fear for breaking web reality.
 If we get to the point where there's a lot of consolidation around the JavaScript engines but with JSDom we can revisit this conversation.

-MS: An observation is that Edge is not usually one of the two engines on a Stage 4 proposal.
+MLS: An observation is that Edge is not usually one of the two engines on a Stage 4 proposal.
 However, we really lose that ability now.
 I don't think we should just use one engine.
 I think we should look at Moddable or other engines that can satisfy that requirement.

 SLA: There are some features that can be disabled in Chromium, so a browser that uses V8 can choose not to use a given feature has implications in the context of web-reality.